deathbots/macfileversiontool/README.md

 Program Steps
 -------------
 * Loop through all mounted volumes
-* look in hidden directory .DocumentRevisions-V100
+* Look in hidden directory .DocumentRevisions-V100
 * Decide if this is the boot drive or a mounted drive.
 The directory layout is different.
 * Open the db.sqlite file in /.DocumentRevisions-V100/db-v1
     * In the files table, find the file_storage_id